John-Otago/PhD-Plus/README.md

 **Think about this.**

-**For non-native-speakers, read good papers/books and make your writing like the authors'.
-Pay attention to wording and phrasing.
+**For non-native-speakers, read good papers/books and consciously adopt good wording and phrasing in your own writing.
 Read broadly and don't limit your reading to your own field or only to academic materials.**

 **Last tip:**